redpwn/rctf/docs/content/installation.md

 You will need to update three values to get the server running. `RCTF_DATABASE_URL`, `RCTF_REDIS_URL`, and `RCTF_TOKEN_KEY`.

-To start the server in development mode, use `yarn dev`.
-Afterwards, your rCTF installation will be running at `localhost:8080`.

 To simulate a full production build, use `yarn build && yarn start`.
 Afterwards, your rCTF installation will be running at `localhost:3000`.